Arushi04/Arushi04/README.md

 ### Hi!
 I am Arushi 👋

 I am a grad student pursuing Masters in Data Science from Northeastern University, Boston.
+I have worked in the industry for over 5 years in the field of data engineering, cloud and DevOps.
+I love to learn new technologies and explore as much as I can!
+I am currently learning unsupervised Machine Learning.
+My area of interest lies in Deep Learning and NLP.
+My current status:

-- 💻 I’m currently working on Image Processing
+- 💻 Working on Image Processing
-- 🧠 I’m currently learning Machine Learning and NLP
+- 🧠 Learning Machine Learning and NLP
-- 👯 I’m looking to collaborate on a cool AI/ML project.
+- 👯 Looking to collaborate on a cool AI/ML project.
 - 😄 Pronouns: she/her
+- 👩‍ Currently attending GHC'2020

 ### You can find me on:
 🏡 [website][website] **|**
 🐦 [twitter][twitter] **|**
 👔 [linkedin][linkedin]

 [banner]: https://raw.githubusercontent.com/bradgarropy/bradgarropy/master/banner.png
 [website]: https://arushi04.github.io